-The easiest and best way to configure the camera for use with a modem is to first install it onto a local network, if there is one available.
-See Installing Your Camera on a Network, on page 10 for more information.
+The easiest and best way to configure the camera for use with a modem is to first install it onto a local network, if available.
+See Installing Your Camera on a Network, on page 11 for more information.
 You can then use the Wizards and Administration tools to configure the modem connection and the application.